junxit/us-congress-bills-114/metadata.md

 - 2015-01-14 — Passed/agreed to in House: On passage Passed by recorded vote: 271 - 154 (Roll no. 37).
 - 2015-01-14 — Pursuant to clause 1(c) of rule 19, further consideration of H.R.
 37 will resume.
 - 2015-01-14 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H395)
+- 2015-01-16 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.